hashicorp/terraform-provider-consul/README.md

 Compatibility
 -------------

-The Consul Terraform provider uses features of the latest version of Consul and some resources may not be supported by older versions of Consul.
+The Consul Terraform provider uses features of the latest version of Consul.
+Some resources may not be supported by older versions of Consul.

 The known compatibility between this provider and Consul is: